AstraZeneca COVID vaccine is 70% effective data shows | DW | 23.11.2020

-Late stage trials of the vaccine being jointly developed by AstraZeneca and the University of Oxford show it to be "highly effective."
+Late stage trials of the vaccine jointly developed by AstraZeneca and the University of Oxford have shown it to be "highly effective."

 AstraZeneca and the University of Oxford on Monday said their jointly-developed vaccine against the coronavirus has shown "an average efficacy of 70%" in trials.